-The Texas Medical Board (Board) proposes the repeal of current Chapter 192, concerning Office-Based Anesthesia Services, §§192.1 - 192.6.
+The Texas Medical Board (Board) adopts the repeal of current Chapter 192, concerning Office-Based Anesthesia Services, §§192.1 - 192.6.
+The repeals are being adopted without changes to the proposal as published in the September 27, 2024, issue of the Texas Register (49 TexReg 7828).
+The repeals will not be republished.